 A risk factor is anything that increases a person’s chance of developing a tumor.
 Although risk factors often influence the development of a tumor, most do not directly cause a tumor.
 Some people with several risk factors never develop a tumor, while others with no known risk factors do.
-However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.
+Knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 There is no evidence that environmental factors play a role in the development of a pituitary gland tumor.
-The only known risk factors are the three hereditary syndromes explained below.
+The only known risk factors are the 3 hereditary syndromes explained below.
 Genetic testing is available for these conditions.

 Multiple endocrine neoplasia type 1 (MEN1).
 Families with MEN1 have an increased risk of pituitary gland tumors.

 Carney complex.
 Like MEN1, the Carney complex is a rare genetic condition that can increase the risk of a pituitary gland tumor.